simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

 experiment in trying to bolt Bundles into a completely custom application resulted in rebuilding Sculpin from scratch with Symfony's Kernel at its core.

 Since then I've become a huge fan of Symfony's Kernel.
-I'm convinced that it makes a great base for applications of any type.

-While things went smoothly for the most part it was not entirely without pain.
-I'd like to share some of the things that I've learned in the hopes that a community can be built around Symfony's Kernel *outside* of the traditional `HttpKernelInterface` based applications with which people are more familiar.
+I believe that it can make a great base for applications of any type.
+I'd like to share some of the things that I've learned in the hopes that it will help to inspire the community to build more applications built around Symfony's Kernel.

 ### Your Root Directory Is Where Now?